streamlit/docs/content/library/get-started/installation/use-python-environments.md

    source .venv/bin/activate
    ```

-2. Once activated, you will see your environment's name in parentheses at the beginning of your terminal prompt. (.venv).
+2. Once activated, you will see your environment's name in parentheses at the beginning of your terminal prompt. "(.venv)"

+3. Run your Streamlit app.
 For a Streamlit app file named `app.py`, type:

    ```bash
    streamlit run app.py
    ```

-3. To stop the Streamlit server, press `Ctrl+C` in the terminal.
+4. To stop the Streamlit server, press `Ctrl+C` in the terminal.

-4. When you're done using this environment, return to your normal shell by typing:
+5. When you're done using this environment, return to your normal shell by typing:
    ```bash
    deactivate
    ```